ParksProjets/Mips-Applications/home/apps/README.md

 # Applications

-This folder contains the configuration files for each the applications to include in the final build.
+This folder contains the configuration files for each application to include in the final build.

 Note that several applications can have the symbol `main`.
 All symbols of each application are localized (converted into local symbols), except the entry symbol